 Apart from the absence of time assignment, nurse rostering is characterized by constraints that relate what a resource does on one day to what it does on adjacent days.
 Because of them, it makes sense to use repairs which move small sets of tasks, from adjacent days, as a block from one resource to another.
-Incidentally, at least two other authors of ejection chain nurse rostering algorithms have come to this conclusion.
+Many authors of nurse rostering solvers have come to this conclusion.